Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Dirac's formalism in the extended phase space

-As it is expected, there is no equation for the Lagrange multiplier $\lambda$ and in consequence, two different Lagrange multipliers induce different evolution of the same initial point on the extended phase space.
+where $B_1$ and $B_2$ are two arbitrary smooth functions over the extended phase space.
+Here, the $\tau$-evolution is given by the standard expression $ A' = \left\{ A , H_T \right\}_{PB}$ and the Hamiltonian $H_T$.
+Note that, as expected, there is no equation for the Lagrange multiplier $\lambda$, and consequently, two different Lagrange multipliers induce a different evolution of the same initial point on the extended phase space.

-The process in which a value for the Lagrange multiplier $\lambda$ is fixed is usually called `fixing the gauge' \cite{guven1991geometric, henneaux1992gauge}.
-For instance, the most common gauge fixing is the case in which $\lambda = \frac{(t_2 - t_1)}{(\tau_2 - \tau_1)}$.
-This gauge solves the third equation in (\ref{FHEq}) whose solution is

-and notice that the conditions $\tilde{t}(\tau_i) = t_i$ with $i=1,2$ hold.
-The first two equations in (\ref{FHEq}) give rise to the Hamilton equations (\ref{OldEqofM}) and turns the fourth equation into (\ref{OldECLaw}), if we make the following identification $p'_{t} = - \frac{\partial H}{\partial t}$.
+The process in which a value for the Lagrange multiplier $\lambda$ is fixed is usually called ``fixing the gauge''.
+For instance, the most common gauge fixing is the case in which $\lambda =1$.
+In this case, the gauge solves the third equation in (\ref{FHEq}), whereas the first two equations give rise to the Hamilton Equation (\ref{OldEqofM}) and turn the fourth equation into (\ref{OldECLaw}) once we make the following identification $p'_{t} = - dH/dt$.
 As a result, we recover the system given by (\ref{OldEqofM}) with Hamiltonian (\ref{OldHamilt}) and energy evolution (\ref{OldECLaw}).
+However, this procedure, although quite direct and simple, does not show the Poisson bracket structure for the resulting physical degrees of freedom that might appear, for instance, in more complicated systems.